Noovolari/leapp/docs/tutorials/aws/iam_federated_role/setup_in_leapp.md

-# How to create a Federated Role Access Method for AWS with Leapp
+# How to create a IAM Federated Role Access Method for AWS in Leapp

 If this is your first time accessing Leapp please follow this guide: [First setup](FIRST_SETUP.md).